demisto/content/Packs/GuardiCore/README.md

 Data center breach detection
-This integration was integrated with version v3.0 of GuardiCore
+This integration was integrated and tested with version v3.0 of GuardiCore
 ## Configure GuardiCore on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.